Deep Learning for Free-Hand Sketch: A Survey: Discussion

-\keypoint{Diversity, Style, and Robustness} Sketch is particularly subjective in terms of influence by the user's drawing style.
-Robustness to style is an under-studied area of sketch research.
-Similarly, taking the native format of sketch, existing adversarial attack studies could be extended to sketch domain by studying adversarial \emph{strokes} or waypoints rather than pixel perturbations.
+\keypoint{Diversity, Style, and Robustness} The impact of dataset shift~\cite{Yesilbek_2021_CVPR} has only begun to be studied in sketches.
+More uniquely, sketch is particularly subjective in terms of influence by the user's drawing style, culture and potentially demographics.
+Robustness to these stylistic aspects is an under-studied area of sketch research. {Similarly, taking the native format of sketch, existing adversarial attack studies could be extended to sketch domain by studying adversarial \emph{strokes} or \emph{waypoints}, rather than pixel perturbations.}

-\keypoint{Sketch as a Robustness Test} Sketch images differ dramatically from photos, yet are easily recognized by humans.
-Sketch images such as ImageNet-Sketch~\cite{wang2019learning}, SketchTransfer \cite{lamb2020sketchtransfer}, and PACS \cite{Li_2017_ICCV} can thus be used to benchmark the robustness and generalization ability of more general image-oriented deep learning models.
-Going beyond recognition, similar robustness benchmarks could be established on other instance-level retrieval problems such as person Re-ID.
+\keypoint{Sketch as a Robustness Test} Sketch images differ dramatically from photos, yet are easily recognized by humans. {Sketch images such as ImageNet-Sketch~\cite{wang2019learning}, SketchTransfer \cite{lamb2020sketchtransfer}, and PACS \cite{Li_2017_ICCV} can thus be used to benchmark the robustness and generalization ability of more general image-oriented deep learning models.
+Going beyond recognition, similar robustness evaluations could be performed on other instance-level retrieval problems such as person Re-ID.}

-\keypoint{Robot Sketching} Finally, extending generative sketch models to embodied robot drawing \cite{kotani2019robotDraw} is an interesting direction.
+\keypoint{Data-Efficient Sketch Models} Major process in deep learning for sketch research has been driven by increasingly large sketch datasets (Table~\ref{table:dataset_table}).
+However, ultimately these datasets are harder to scale than corresponding photo datasets due to the need for manual sketching.
+Therefore data-efficient approaches to all the main sketch-analysis tasks of interest from recognition to SBIR are of major importance going forward.
+Whether this is best achieved by few-shot learning, self-supervised learning, or cross-modality knowledge transfer from photo domain remains to be seen.